kolaborateplatform/kolaborate-streamdeck-plugin/README.md

 ## Architecture Overview

-The plugin uses a multi-component architecture to ensure security, reliability, and maintainability:
+The plugin uses a sophisticated multi-layered architecture designed to ensure security, reliability, and maintainability.
+Here's a detailed overview of how the components work together:

 ```mermaid
 graph TB